jdiejim/pokedex-blog/README.md

 ```

-Now that we have our cells array of PokeCell components we can render it by placing the cells variable inside the parent element wrapped in curly braces:
+Now that we have our PokeCells array, we can render it by placing the cells variable inside the parent element wrapped with curly braces (since arrays are part of javaScript)

 ```javascript